 The health benefits of honey are well documented.
 It contains many antioxidants, enzymes, flavonoids and micro-nutrients that act upon a wide range of conditions and help maintain optimum health.
 Yet, it is honey in its raw form that really stands out when it comes to medicinal and healthful properties.

-What is raw honey?
+What is Raw Honey?

 Raw honey comes straight from the bees.
-You eat it in exactly the same condition as it was when it was in the bee hive.
+You eat it in exactly the same condition as when it was in the bee hive.
 There is no heating, pasteurising or processing that goes into the final product.

 The benefits of raw honey is that all of the goodness in it is preserved, with none lost through processing, unlike standard honey you’ll find on the supermarket shelves.